I’m Juliette Mitchell.

 It made me think a lot about how what you write can make the difference between keeping a client or losing one, and between getting the go-ahead for a project or seeing it fade to nothing.

 Meanwhile, I was becoming more and more interested in the ways and workings of architecture.
 I loved the process of working with architects on my own house, and the fact that my dark, cold and slightly dysfunctional 1930s semi got turned into a thing of light, space and beauty made me love the process even more.

 So now I help architects and designers by getting their words just right.
-To see what I could help you with, have a look at my Projects page.